When and where can I watch it?: 1.20pm on Wednesday 16 March, live in stunning HD on Racing TV.

 Fancied horses fare well:

-Twenty-nine of the past 30 winners had run at least three times over hurdles, with 31 of the past 33 winners were in the top six of the betting.
-Thirty-four of the last 35 winners finished either first or second in their last start.
+30 of the past 31 winners had run at least three times over hurdles, with 32 of the past 34 winners inside the top six of the betting.
+35 of the last 36 winners finished either first or second in their last start.

 Six-year-olds on a roll:

-Envoi Allen became the seventh successive six-year-old to win last year.
-Seventeen of the past 25 winners were aged six.
+Bob Olinger became the eighth successive six-year-old to win last year.
+18 of the past 25 winners and 9 of the last 10 were aged six.
 French Holly (1998) is the only winner aged older than six to have won since 1974.